IoanHadarean/Interactive-Front-End-Milestone-Project/README.md

 ## Testing

 1. Prototype code was written and tested using Cloud9 and Chrome Developer Tools.
-2. All code used on the site has been tested using [The W3 CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [The W3 Markup Validation Service](https://validator.w3.org/).
+2. All HTML and CSS code used on the site has been tested using [The W3 CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [The W3 Markup Validation Service](https://validator.w3.org/).
+3. All Javascript and jQuery code on the website has been tested using [JSHint](https://jshint.com/).
-3. Site viewed and tested in the following browsers(including toggle functionality, filtering type places and using Google Maps):
+4. Site viewed and tested in the following browsers(including toggle functionality, filtering type places and using Google Maps):
 <br>    i Google Chrome
 <br>    ii Mozilla Firefox
 <br>    iii Opera
 <br>    iv Internet Explorer
-4. The sending emails function was tested using Gmail and EmailJS.
+5. The sending emails function was tested using Gmail and EmailJS.

 ## Deployment